HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 The Occupant.
 (Released 25 March, Netflix)

 ONE thing for sure.
-These months of quarantine would definitely be treated by many a political mind as an opportune time to reassess their position on things, the details of things, and their methods.
+These months of quarantine would definitely be treated by many a political mind as an opportune time to reassess their position on things, the details of these things, and their methods with them.
 Here's just the film to help everyone on that.

-The Occupant was the Best Spanish Film (Mejor Pelicula Española) at this year's Malaga Spanish Film Festival.
+The Occupant, written and directed by brothers David Pastor and Àlex Pastor, was the Best Spanish Film (Mejor Pelicula Española) at this year's Malaga Spanish Film Festival.
 Who knows what other accolades it'll get (or fail to get) in the remaining days in this year of viral deaths or in the coming months of potential rebirths?
 But we dare say that this work ought to be a welcome addendum (or rebuttal) to the likes of Bong Joon-ho's Parasite.

 Parasite became last year's entry to the social realist argument concerning the impossibility of winning against the winners in a society designed for the upkeep of privilege.
 The Occupant upends that social realist argument itself via a once-successful executive named Javier Muñoz (played by Javier Gutiérrez Álvarez), who went down with an economic crisis and found it hard to get back up to his previous position now taken over by millennials.